jnizet/gradle-share-configuration-example/README.md

 The fourth commit uses a plugin in buildSrc that reacts to the other plugins by configuring their extensions or tasks the same way.

+The fifth commit moves the shared configuration from a plugin in buildSrc to the root project build script, inside a `subprojects` block.
+The trick is to declare the plugins in the root build script but without applying them, so that the classes of the plugin are available to the root build script.
+By applying this technique, the plugins versions can be moved back to the settings.gradle.kts file as in the second commit.